amybecker/Disjoint_Paths/README.md

 We include a PuLP linear programming solver for the problem in order to test and verify solutions, but the LP is too slow to run the large instances on.

-Finally, we include a basic visualization method to map the graph and solution paths.
+We also include a basic visualization method to map the graph and solution paths.

+All functions are in the disjoint_path_functions.py file.

+Users can run the examples.py file to solve and produce maps for our testing examples.

+Finally, experiments.py runs many repetitions on grid graphs of increasing size with random edge costs and then plots the relationship between graph size and runtime for these runs.